 Treatment and prognosis

-Mortality is high in ACS ranging between 60-70% 2.
+Mortality is high in abdominal compartment syndrome ranging between 60-70% 2.
 Treatment is aimed at reducing the elevated pressure within the abdomen to correct the reduced perfusion of the affected viscera and prevent irreversible organ failure.
 This is achieved surgically with decompressive laparotomy but mortality remains high after surgery, reflecting the multifactorial physiological disturbances in these critically ill patients 3.
-After laparotomy, the abdomen is often left open in those who are at high risk of developing ACS.
+After laparotomy, the abdomen is often left open in those who are at high risk of developing abdominal compartment syndrome.

 Other treatment strategies include drainage of fluid collections with non-operative methods and muscle relaxation.